 Introduction to Kingsland, Georgia

 Kingsland, Georgia, in Camden county, is 32 miles N of Jacksonville, Florida.
-The city has a population of 10,506.

 The area now known as Kingsland was once called Woodlawn.
 The Florida Central and Peninsula Railroad first entered the city on Christmas day in 1893.
 Later on, the city was named after William Henry King, who became the first mayor of Kingsland.
 The State Bank of Kingsland was established in 1895.
 The city was officially incorporated in 1908.